Campfire story: Camping activity

 Forgey's points emphasize an important distinction of the campfire story as a practice rather than a genre, as is the case with ghost stories or urban legends.
 The campfire story, while having a strong association with horror or the supernatural, is not a subset or class of tales but an outdoor activity, as much so as hiking, rock climbing or swimming.
-It is also for many a rite of passage into the years directly proceeding preadolescence.
+It is also for many a rite of passage into the years directly preceding preadolescence.